 If your income is above the median family income in your state, you may have to file a chapter 13 case (the median family income for a family of four in Florida in 2011 is approximately $62,742).
 Contact us so we can discuss what goes in qualifying you for bankruptcy.
 We can still qualify you for a Chapter 7 regardless of IRS guidelines.
 Higher-income consumers must fill out means test forms requiring detailed information about their income and expenses.
 If most of your debt is business related we may be able to bypass the income restriction to filing Chapter 7 bankruptcy in Orlando.

 What Does It Cost to File for Bankruptcy?

 Since I filed personally filed bankruptcy, I make certain my fees are lower than most of my competitors.
-Our firm believes in providing high quality service at an excellent value.
+Our firm believes in providing high-quality service at an excellent value.
 Value is not what usually comes to mind when you think of bankruptcy attorneys in Orlando, Kissimmee, and Sanford.
 In this economy, however, the cost of a bankruptcy is extremely important and you want to be with the most competent attorney and law firm at the lowest price you can find to help you file a Chapter 7 or 13 bankruptcy in Orlando.
 Keep in mind though, do not get hung up on finding the lowest rates possible.
-There are many attorneys that may have not filed one bankruptcy case before they meet with you.
+There are many attorneys that may not have filed one bankruptcy case before they meet with you.
 Ask them how many filed bankruptcy cases are reported in PACER under their account as this is public record.
 He or she will immediately know that you are well informed and will most likely tell you the truth.
 In our office and while you are represented, your eyes will be open through the whole process.
 This is what we strive to deliver to you and your family.